yellow-digital/three-webc/README.md

 :zap: **Performance**: it is a thin library on top of three.js.
 Just code as you use to.

-:mag: **Visual Inspector**: As `three-webc` uses `WebComponents` you can simply use your browsers built-in inspector to change, add or remove elements.
+:mag: **Visual Inspector**: As `three-webc` uses `WebComponents` you can use your browsers built-in inspector to change, add or remove elements.

 **Vanilla**: Use it in any page or framework you like.
 # Why